edaena/house-prices/README.md

-# house-prices
+# House Prices Predictions
-Predict house prices
+Use machine learning to predict house prices.

 List of variables in the training data: